Skip to main content

 if (await recorder.hasPermission()) {

-// Permission granted, proceed with recording
+// Permission granted, proceed with recording.

 } else {

-// Permission denied
+// Permission denied.

 }

-4. Create and configure a recorder
+4. Create a recording configuration

 #